This guide uses the following endpoints

 3. Get Status Updates

-There are two ways to find out when the status of the book transfer has changed:
+There are two ways to monitor book transfer status changes:

 Manually Checking for Status Updates